 After you’ve installed the SDK or built an Emscripten development environment from sources, the compiler should just work!
 This section shows how to verify that the environment has been set up correctly, and how to troubleshoot installation problems when they do occur.

--v).
-The command prints out information about the toolchain and runs some basic sanity tests to check that the required tools are available.
+--check.
+The option prints out information about the toolchain and runs some basic sanity tests to check that the required tools are available.

-On Windows, invoke the tool with emsdk instead of ./emsdk.
+On Windows, invoke the tool with emcc instead of ./emcc.

 At this point you need to Install and activate any missing components.
 When everything is set up properly,

-./emcc (without any input files), it should only give the following warning:
+emcc (without any input files), it will give an error

 The next test is to actually build some code!
 On the command prompt navigate to the Emscripten directory for the current SDK and try to build the hello_world.cpp test code: